 A Bit of Good From the Past, Standing the Test of Time.

-Elmer's Brighton Garage is a full-service preventive maintenance and auto repairs center in the Rochester, NY 14618 area, specializing in Brakes, Car & Truck Care, Domestic Cars & Trucks, Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Import Cars & Trucks, Inspections and Emissions, Miscellaneous Services, Quick Lube Services, Tires, Transmission Services and Undercar Services since 1932.
+Elmer's Brighton Garage is a full-service preventive maintenance and auto repairs center in the Rochester, NY 14618 area, specializing in AC Repair, Brakes, Car & Truck Care, Domestic Cars & Trucks, Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Import Cars & Trucks, Inspections and Emissions, Miscellaneous Services, Quick Lube Services, Tires, Transmission Services and Undercar Services since 1932.

 Situated on Monroe Avenue, Brighton's Main Street, Elmer's Garage has been providing services to motorists for almost eighty years.
 Its history is tied to the history of the avenue that has evolved from farmland to brickyard to residential and commercial buildings.